Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Discussions

-ChatGPT incorporates a mechanism for detecting potential toxicity and bias, and it refrains from responding when its moderation system is triggered.
+OpenAI's GPT models incorporate a mechanism for detecting potential toxicity and bias, and it refrains from responding when its moderation system is triggered.
 Consequently, we propose a novel metric to assess toxicity in responses rather than detecting it directly.
-We count the \underline{P}ercentage \underline{o}f ChatGPT \underline{R}efusing to answer (PoR), assuming that ChatGPT's refusal to respond is indicative of detected toxicity.
+We count the \underline{P}ercentage \underline{o}f LLM \underline{R}efusing to answer (PoR), assuming that the LLM's refusal to respond is indicative of detected toxicity.
 Our evaluation results indicate that the PoR is 0\% when fed with no situations.
 However, when presented with negative situations, the PoR is 29.5\%, and when presented with positive situations, it is 12.5\%.
-Notably, this outcome suggests that while certain positive situations lead to ChatGPT's heightened vigilance (the 4.5\% PoR stem from the Jealousy-2), negative situations trigger increased moderation, suggesting a higher likelihood of generating toxic outputs.
-A related study~\cite{coda2023inducing} also discovers that ChatGPT is more likely to exhibit biases when presented with a sad story.
+Notably, this outcome suggests that while certain positive situations lead to the LLM's heightened vigilance (the 4.5\% PoR stems from the Jealousy-2), negative situations trigger increased moderation, suggesting a higher likelihood of generating toxic outputs.
+A related study by \citet{coda2023inducing} also discovers that GPT-3.5-Turbo is more likely to exhibit biases when presented with a sad story.
 The likelihood is found to be highest with sad stories, followed by happy stories, and finally, neutral stories, which is consistent with our research.
-Additionally, our study observes that ChatGPT's tone becomes more aggressive when encountering negative situations.
+Additionally, our study observes that the LLM's tone becomes more aggressive when encountering negative situations.
 At the same time, it displays a greater willingness to describe the groups (as indicated by longer responses) when presented with positive situations.
+In conclusion, we can see that changing the emotional states of LLMs \textbf{extends beyond mere quantitative measures on questionnaire scores, influencing the behaviors of LLMs.}